heremaps/gluecodium/docs/lime_idl.md

   * a constructor can have any number of parameters (zero or more).
   * a constructor can be declared as throwing an exception (optionally, also see `Exception` below).

+#### Field Constructor

+* Syntax: **field constructor** __(__\[*field-list*\]__)__
+* where *field-list* is a comma-separated list of field names
+* Example: `field constructor(latitude, longitude)`
+* Can be placed in: struct
+* Description: declares a field-based constructor in the struct type:
+  * a field constructor can have any number of parameters (zero or more), corresponding to the fields of the struct.
+  * the order of field constructor parameters can be arbitrary; it can differ from the order in which the fields themselves are declared in the struct.
+  * each field constructor declaration must include all uninitialized fields of the struct (i.e. fields which do not have a default value specified for them); initialized fields could be included or excluded arbitrarily.

 #### Property

 * Syntax: \[**static**\] **property** *PropertyName*__:__ *PropertyType*